 AB: Bases, structure.
 Please see relevant section.

 AD: Wood, structure reinforcement.
 Wood is used to add health to bases.
 Wood can also be collected in packs that give you around 15 at once.
+You can also find metal, which is a stronger version of wood, though its more expensive to buy.

 AE: Gas cans, structure reinforcement.
 Gas cans must be used to power a base's generator.
 They add about five minutes of runtime to the base.
 When a gas can is used, it will be replaced by an empty gas can, which can be used to sifen gas out of your or enemy bases.